elevien/math166/index.md

 **Paper reading and summary**

-Outside of class, you will select at least one paper to read, summarize and present on in class.
+Outside of class, you will select at least one paper (more depending on enrollment) to read, summarize and present on in class.
 Additional instructions can be found <a href = "https://elevien.github.io/math166/math166_docs/papers.pdf"> here</a>.

 **Participation**